project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 ### Centripetal potential

-The centripetal potential is a pseudo-potential that results from casting the Schrödinger equation into a spherical coordinate system.
+The centripetal potential is a pseudo-potential that results from casting the fusion problem in a spherical coordinate system.
 Its repulsive nature prevents systems of attracting bodies that orbit around each other from collapsing in on themselves.
 It's given by:

 $$V_{\rm cent} = \frac{L(L+1)\hbar^2}{2\mu r^2}$$